-By exhaling too soon, you're giving your muscles less stability and oxygen to peform the extra effort you're asking of them.
+By exhaling too soon, you're giving your muscles less stability and oxygen to perform the extra effort you're asking of them.

-So let me explain the correct way to breathe for maximum strength and muscle gains WITHOUT jeapordizing your safety.
+So let me explain the correct way to breathe for maximum strength and muscle gains without jeopardizing your safety.

-Follow these 4 simple tips and turbo charge each rep...
+Follow these four simple tips and turbocharge each rep.

 1. Just before you begin the concentric portion of your repetition (in the bench press for example, it would be at the bottom position when the bar is at your chest), take a slightly more than normal breath.

-2. Now begin your "pushing" movement (or "pulling" for exercises such as lat pull down or cable rows) while holding your breath tight.
+2. Now begin your "pushing" movement (or "pulling" for exercises such as lat pulldowns or cable rows) while holding your breath tight.

-3. Once you''ve just passed the "sticking point" of the movement (this is the "hardest" part of the movement, usually about the first 1/3 - 1/2 of the way to full contraction), breathe out slowly through your teeth.
+3. Once you've just passed the "sticking point" of the movement (this is the hardest part of the movement, usually about the first third to half of the way to a full contraction), breathe out slowly through your teeth.

 You should have exhaled fully exactly at the point of full contraction (for example, the "up" position if performing a bench press).

-Everyone who knows me though my Optimum Anabolics Program understands how big a fan I am of "listening" to your body in order to let it tell you how to build muscle.
+Everyone who knows me through my Optimum Anabolics Program understands how big a fan I am of listening to your body in order to let it tell you how to build muscle.

-Listen carefuly to it while using the above procedure and you're sure to see new gains!
+Listen carefully to it while using the above procedure, and you're sure to see new gains.

-Jeff Anderson is a 10 year veteran of the U.S. Army, a Master Instructor of Close Quarters Combat self defense, and President of the International Society of Close Quarter Combatants.
-A full time self defense author and instructor, Jeff has trained military, law enforcement, and civilians in advanced close quarter combat tactics for "real life" self defense.
+Jeff Anderson is a 10-year veteran of the U.S. Army, a master instructor of close quarters combat self-defense and president of the International Society of Close Quarter Combatants.
+A full-time, self-defense author and instructor, Anderson has trained military, law enforcement and civilians in advanced close quarter combat tactics for "real-life" self-defense.